Inokinoki/inoki-blog/source/_posts/Ollama.md

 With all the extra modules and modifications on `llama.cpp`, `ollama` is thus able to start a llama server as needed, dynamically choosing the hardware with the supports of different hardware in the different compiled dynamic libraries (see [Build system](#build-system)).
 After running the llama server, the extra modules provided by `ollama` allow to send the completion request, and retrieve the replies later.

-Until now, it should be clear with a global view on the `ollama` architecture behind (or we can call it backend, as usual).
-For the details in the backend, readers can check the source code since they are objective to be changed very often.
+Til now, it should be clear with a global view on the `ollama` architecture behind (or we can call it backend, as usual).
+For the details in the backend, readers can check the source code since they are subjective to be changed very often.
 After all, `ollama` is under active development.

 There are still a few mysteries: